 Lavender in bloom

+Lavender is a small evergreen shrub, prized for its fragrant foliage and bee-friendly flowers.
 There are so many different varieties of lavender to grow, from purple- and pink- to white-flowered varieties.
-Better still they’re evergreen, so the silvery leaves provide interest and fragrance all year, with colour-enhancing, pollinator-friendly summer flowers.
+Their silvery leaves provide interest and fragrance all year, with colour-enhancing, pollinator-friendly summer flowers.

 H x S: depends on variety.